skeletonkey/Avro/config-manager/README.md

 Also, that there's a topic named `config_user_rules`.

-Run the contain - it'll emit one record as programmed:
+Run the container - it'll emit one record as programmed:

 ```
 docker run -it --rm --name my_config-manager --network host config-manager
 ```

-Run the container (choose your favorite way from the `Build & Develop` section) and run:
+Run *in* the container.
+Choose your favorite way from the `Build & Develop` section and once at the command prompt run:

 ```
 mvn -q exec:java -Dexec.mainClass=com.jundy.avro.App